Historic West Adams: 2000 - Present day

+In 2005, Gang activity and tagging were a problem in some parts of West Adams.

+In 2011, it was reported that gangs had switched from selling drugs to offering women as prostitutes.
+A city crackdown along Western Boulevard forced a motel to stop renting rooms by the hour, but the street, as Los Angeles Times columnist Sandy Banks reported, had long been "a hub for prostitution, a money-making spot for locals and a standard stop on the circuit for statewide trafficking rings".
+The areas crime and gang activity rate has decreased heavily due to heavy gentrification and redevelopment through the region.

-In November 2014 another oil company, Freeport-McMoRan was operating wells at Jefferson Boulevard and Budlong Avenue and was seeking city permission to drill one new well and redrill two old ones.
+In November 2014 an oil company, Freeport-McMoRan was operating wells at Jefferson Boulevard and Budlong Avenue and was seeking city permission to drill one new well and redrill two old ones.
 Neighborhood residents protested at a zoning commissioner's hearing, saying there was noise and stench, with some three hundred underground pipelines spreading out from that one location, called the Las Cienegas Field.
 In January 2014 some three hundred residents protested drilling by the same company at another location, the Murphy drill site at 2126 West Adams Boulevard.
 In August 2015 neighbors opposed a plan by Freeport to install an enclosed burner to dispose of unused gas that is extracted from the earth.